RadicalxChange/www/src/site/media/announcements/2023-04-11_colorado-qv-wiki.md

 In June 2020, officials in Colorado’s executive branch decided to bring QV into a new context.
 As part of an effort led by Ben Henderson and Hana Sayeed from the Governor’s Office of Operations, RadicalxChange Foundation implemented a process by which interagency working groups used QV to prioritize their yearly goals, using basic [spreadsheet templates](https://drive.google.com/drive/folders/1trnAJ1XOLyZk-0mgedZ3G98MQH3xrL0m?usp=sharing) from RadicalxChange Foundation.

-The process began with a test vote on a moot issue – favorite Colorado sports teams – to familiarize the voters with QV.
+The process began with a test poll on a moot issue – favorite Colorado sports teams – to familiarize the participants with QV.
 Then, working group participants had an opportunity to argue and hear arguments for different proposed ‘20/’21 priorities.
 Finally, they used live QV ballots to help determine what the group felt most strongly about.

 Seeing the benefits of the process in these interagency groups, several agency leaders began using it for group decisions in other contexts.